 Be sure to visit a prehistoric cave Ozidana pećina, but bear in mind that you’ll have to climb over 500 steep steps, so you’ll need to be somewhat fit.

 Visovačka kuća “Kuželj” is an educational park.
-From there you can take a short walking tour through old oak forests and learn something about natural diversity and woodland ecosystem.
+From there you can take a short walking tour through old oak forests and learn something about natural diversity and the woodland ecosystem.

 You should opt to visit the northern part of the national park if you’re interested in cultural heritage and historical sites.
 There, you can visit Burnum, the only fully restored Roman military amphitheater in Croatia.